Azdaroth/Azdaroth.github.io/source/_posts/2014-09-17-rails-useful-patterns.markdown

 <h2>Pass form objects as data aggregates to service objects</h2>

 <p>Imagine situation where your usecase involves more than one model, some virtual attributes are needed etc., basically the usecase where form object is necessary (unless you want to have a serious mess in models).
-Furthermore, you need to implement pretty complex features - besides proper mapping of attributes to models in form objects you want to send some notifications, log an activity and whatever else.
+Furthermore, you need to implement pretty complex features - besides proper mapping of attributes to models in form objects you want to send some notifications, log an activity and other stuff.
 How to tackle such a problem?
 Often I see a code where all custom logic, apart from simple saving data, is put in form objects.
 That's not really a way to go.
 Why start from separating responsibilities and end up with form object which does everything?
 You can easily handle it by passing form objects with populated data to service objects.
 Take a look at the controller action below:</p>

 ``` ruby
 class UsersController < ApplicationController